mattconsto/billygoatsgruff/DIALOGUE.md

 BRIDGE	Trip, trap! trip, trap!
 TROLL	Who’s that tripping over my bridge?
-	LITTLE	Oh! it is only I, the tiniest billy-goat Gruff; and I’m going up to the hill-side to make myself fat TROLL	Now, I’m coming to gobble you up
+	LITTLE	Oh! it is only I, the tiniest billy-goat Gruff; and I’m going up to the hill-side to make myself fat TROLL	Now, I’m coming to gobble you up.
 		NARATE	And with that, the tiniest billy-goat was no more.
 	LITTLE	Oh, no! pray don’t take me.
 I’m too little, that I am.
 Wait a bit till the second billy-goat Gruff comes, he’s much bigger.
 		TROLL	Well! be off with you

 BRIDGE	Trip, trap! trip, trap! trip, trap!
-TROLL	WHO’S THAT tripping over my bridge?
+TROLL	Who’s THAT tripping over my bridge?
 	MIDDLE	Oh!
 It’s the second billy-goat Gruff, and I’m going up to the hill-side to make myself fat.
 		TROLL	Now, I’m coming to gobble you up.
 		NARATE	And with that, the second billy-goat was no more.